Administrative Law

 3. Administrative Court (For Demolition, Permit Cancellation, etc.)

-Not just fine but also for acts like demolition, sealing, permit cancellation, cancellation lawsuit is filed at Administrative Court.
-This is more comprehensive judicial process.
+For more serious acts such as demolition, sealing, or permit cancellation — not just monetary fines — a cancellation lawsuit must be filed at the Administrative Court.
+This is a more comprehensive judicial process.

-- Generally short period for administrative fines (15 or 30 days),
+- Generally a short period for administrative fines (15 or 30 days),

-If period is missed, right to object to fine is lost; therefore, getting legal support shortly after notification is essential.
+If a deadline is missed, the right to challenge the fine is lost; seeking legal support promptly after notification is therefore essential.

 Strategy Against Demolition Decisions